openzipkin/brave/instrumentation/http/README.md

 parsing the response, which is the case when route-based names are used.

 This increased performance and allows easier access to extra fields.
-For example, a commonly request was to add extra fields as tags.
+For example, a common request was to add extra fields as tags.
 This can now be done in the parser instead of the FinishedSpanHandler, if desired.

 ### Extra fields